 I liked the shape but I did not like the beige paint color.
 It wasn’t the worst beige ever, but I wanted to change the color.

 I liked the chippy white that was happening underneath and thought about trying to sand off all of the beige, but I decided against that about two minutes into sanding!
-This is why you like paint, Marian.
+This is why you like painting things like this stool, Marian.
 It’s an easy update, especially for something with a bunch of little crevices.

 So, I sanded just enough to rough up the surface.
 (Even outside, always wear a mask when sanding!)

 For this project, I decided to use Mango Paint.
 It’s owned by one of the sweetest and most creative women I know, Melanie of Mango Reclaimed.
 She sent me some paint when I was working on my new book (you can preorder that HERE if you haven’t already) and wanted to write about several different paint options for various projects.
 Mango Paint is a chalk-type paint, so it has good adhesion and I thought it would be a nice option for painting this stool.